kracr/ODPReco/README.md

  &nbsp; &nbsp; b.
 Execution Procedure:

  After the jar file has been downloaded, it can run in the command prompt.
 The jar file along with the library folder (of dependencies) and resources folder should be kept in a single folder.

+ The command for running the jar file is : java -jar odp-tool.jar

-The user has to enter three arguments in the command line.
-The first argument is to enter the description, the second argument is for competency questions and the third argument is for uploading the OWL file.
-The third argument is passed by entering the OWL file path with .owl extension.
+ After running the command, the user is asked to enter the description, competency questions and OWL file path of the ontology.
+It is  mandatory to enter the OWL file path.
+The description and competency questions can be skipped.

- The user should pass description and competency questions in quotes so that the spaces in description/cq are not considered as another argument.

- The command for running the jar file is : java -jar odpreco.jar "description test" "cq text" path_of_owl_file.owl

- After running the command, recommendations for the ontology will follow.

- User can also clone this project and run it on an IDE.
+ User can also clone this project and run it.

 # EXAMPLES